Bira/octopus-carnival/_drafts/wir-tnv-blackfang-gnolls.md

 ## Region: The Old Hills

-The Old Hills take up part of the central and northwest regions of the Vale, and have this name because they were the first area settled by the Nerathi.
+The Old Hills take up part of the central and northeast regions of the Vale, and have this name because they were the first area settled by the Nerathi.
 Its main "points of light" are the dwarf hold of Hammerfast at its center and the human settlement of Nenlast way up in the northeast corner.
 The Fiveleague House inn